iterative/dvc.org/content/docs/contributing/core.md

 ```

 That's it.
 You should be ready to make changes, run tests, and make commits!
 If
-you experience any problems, please don't hesitate to ping us in our
+you experience any problems, don't hesitate to ping us in our
 [chat](/chat).

 ## Writing tests